AdneryMaslov/UAVs/README.md

-# Development of a model for detecting mammals using photos from UAV
+# Development of a model for detecting mammals using photos from UAVs

 ## Description
 UAVs by VMAS'ы is a project providing a ML-model capable to identify mammals on images and video by using a UAVs.